aws-amplify/docs/docs/lib/project-setup/fragments/android/create-application/20_gradle.md

-### Step 2: Install Amplify Libraries via Gradle

-Amplify for Android is distribued as an Apache Maven package.
+Amplify for Android is distributed as Apache Maven packages.
 In this section, you'll add the packages and other required directives to your build configuration.

 Expand **Gradle Scripts** and open **build.gradle (Project: Todo)**.
 Add the following lines: